|

 All this was witnessed by many,

-to their great astonishment and satisfaction, when they saw the devil thus
+to their great astonishment and satisfaction when they saw the devil thus

-cast out; and the power of God, and his holy spirit thus made manifest.
+cast out; and the power of God and his holy spirit thus made manifest. |

 So soon as consciousness returned, his bodily weakness was such that we

-were obliged to lay him upon his bed and wait upon him for some time.
-As
+were obliged to lay him upon his bed, and wait upon him for some time. |

 may be expected, such a scene as this contributed much to make believers